Pardon Me Friend, But You are NOT Ready for that Drop!

 May your rolls be level, your wedgies be shallow, and your landings light!
 Love and pull-ups, Laura

-3 comments on “Pardon Me, Sir or Madam, But You are NOT Ready for that Drop!”
+3 comments on “Pardon Me Friend, But You are NOT Ready for that Drop!”

 1. Arthur